xgdapg/wtk/README.md

 the value can be converted to Int,Float64,Bool too.

 ## Hook
-Xgo provides hook to control the request and response out of controller.
+Xgo provides hook for us to control the request and response out of controller.
-For example, if we want a user authorization in every admin page, we can register a hook like this:
+For example, if we need a user authorization in each admin page, we can register a hook like this:

 	xgo.RegisterControllerHook(xgo.HookAfterInit, func(c *xgo.HookController) {
 		if strings.HasPrefix(c.Context.Request.URL.Path, "/admin") {